Favorite Corned Beef and Cabbage Recipe

 - 1/4 teaspoon sugar

-- 6. Sour Cream and Mustard Sauce Combine all ingredients in a small bowl.
-Mix until well blended.
+- 7. Sour Cream and Mustard Sauce: Mix all ingredients.
 Yield: 10 servings.

 Reviews for Favorite Corned Beef and Cabbage